anir-tubi/tubi-roku/README.md

 14\.
 Use an infra script to move the updates from the CDN repo to the actual CDN servers.
 - Ensure you have the latest files.
 Update your local version of the [adrise_infrastructure repo](https://github.com/adRise/adrise_infrastructure)
 - You may find during this step, that you may not have the correct version of python.
-If that is the case, then you will need to update your version on python based on your system requirmements.
+If that is the case, then you will need to update your version on python based on your system requirements.
 If you are on Mac, you may simply have to run the following command within your adrise_infrastructure repo:

   `$ pyenv`